nrwl/nx/docs/nx-cloud/reference/env-vars.md

 By default, Nx Cloud requests will time out after 10 seconds. `NX_CLOUD_NO_TIMEOUTS` disables the timeout.

+### NX_RUN_GROUP

+- The `@nrwl/nx-cloud` requires the `NX_RUN_GROUP` environment variables to be set.
+For many CI providers (e.g., GitHub Actions), the runner is able to set it automatically.
+For others, the variable will have to be set manually.
+If you set it manually, note that `NX_RUN_GROUP` has to be a unique value associated with a CI run.

 ### NX_VERBOSE_LOGGING

 Setting `NX_VERBOSE_LOGGING` to true will output the debug information about agents communicating with the main job.
 This can be useful for debugging unexpected cache misses and issues with on-prem setups.